-You may need to conduct a knowledge management assessment annually or for any of the following reasons:
+You may need to conduct a knowledge management assessment annually for any of the following reasons:

 - Completing a significant corporate restructuring